mohammadehtesham-mobin/insurance-mfe/README.md

 ### 3. Web Worker
 Payment processing is executed in a Web Worker.
 For local MFE cross-origin limitations, an inline Blob worker is used.

-Due to local development cross-origin constraints, an inline Blob-based worker is used.

 ### 4. Client Storage
 LocalStorage is used to store premium data (no backend required).